 How do you Qualify for the Euros?

 As with all tournaments and competitions that have been around for a long time, the format of both qualification and the finals has changed many times.
-At the time of writing (late 2018) we are currently in the middle of one of the biggest changes to the qualification process we have ever seen, whilst the 2020 Euros will also be ground breaking.
+The 2020 (2021) tournament sees one of the biggest changes to the qualification process we have ever seen, with a ground breaking new structure.